Unlocking the Magic: Your Ultimate Guide to Rocky Mountain National Park Elopements & Adventure Weddings

 What is eloping?

 The meaning of eloping has been evolving over the years while more and more couples are looking to escape the traditions of a “regular” wedding day.
 The definition of eloping is more about the feeling of a wedding day.
-We always tell our couples that eloping means escaping the traditions of a traditional wedding.
+I always tell our couples that eloping means escaping the traditions of a traditional wedding.
 If things like hiring a DJ and planning out the table decor don’t interest you, chances are an elopement might be for you.
 It’s all about escaping what society is expecting of your wedding day.

 Why elope at Rocky Mountain National Park?